|

 this will have been confirmed in the briefing but we generally run

 two routes at a Dead Easy trial.
-ALL sections start and finish at
+We try to make ALL sections

-the same place (highlighted by the “Section Begins” and “Section
+start and finish at the same place defined by the “Section Begins”

 Harder